Vyral/charletta-wilson/_posts/2020-10-28-q-how-do-you-change-your-perspective-on-perfectionism.md

 Some other indicators of perfectionism include all-or-nothing thinking, defensiveness when receiving feedback, rewriting emails over and over again, procrastinating, or becoming disappointed when things turn out less than perfect.&nbsp;

 Now that we know what perfectionism looks like, it’s not all gloom and doom.
 If this speaks to you, there is hope.
-Three words have changed my perspective and habit around perfectionism: **grace, emergence, and acceptance.** When put to practice, each of these words can snuff the spooky out of perfectionism.&nbsp;
+Three words have changed my perspective and habits around perfectionism: **grace, emergence, and acceptance.** When put to practice, each of these words can snuff the spooky out of perfectionism.&nbsp;

-If you’d like to explore this concept a little deeper in a safe, non judgemental space, contact me.
+If you’d like to explore this concept a little deeper in a safe, nonjudgemental space, contact me.
 I’d be happy to speak with you.
-Until next *aloha* and *salamat po*\!
+Until next *time, aloha* and *salamat po*\!